Skip to main content

 • Diarrhea is a symptom of an underlying problem that may be minor or very serious.
 Some cases may resolve on their own or with minimal treatment, while other cases require in-depth diagnostic testing and more aggressive treatment to address the underlying condition.
 The possible causes, diagnostic tests, and treatment protocols for diarrhea in dogs are numerous and are explained in this handout.

 • The ear mite is a surface mite that lives on cats, dogs, rabbits, and ferrets.
-It is usually found in the ear canal but it can also live on the skin surface.
+It is usually found in the ear canal, but can also live on the skin surface.
 Mites are barely visible to the naked eye.
-Clinical signs of infestation vary in severity and may include ear irritation, leading to scratching at the ears or head shaking, dark waxy or crusty discharge from the ear, areas of hair loss resulting from self-trauma, a crusted rash around or in the ear, and an aural hematoma.
-Your veterinarian will advise you about which insecticidal products are suitable.
-Your veterinarian may want to re-examine your pet to ensure that the mites have been eliminated after the initial treatment has been performed.
+Clinical signs of infestation may include ear irritation leading to scratching at the ears or head shaking, dark discharge from the ear, areas of hair loss from self-trauma, a crusted rash around or in the ear, or aural hematoma.

 • Echinococcosis refers to being infected with a tapeworm of the genus Echinococcus and is primarily a parasite of coyotes and foxes.
 Infected dogs are usually asymptomatic, but in both dogs and humans the parasite can cause large cysts to form within the lungs and liver.
 E.multilocularis is treated with praziquantel and in most cases the prognosis is good.